Spikeify/aerospike-ql/README.md

 ##Documentation
-aerospike-ql supports adhoc and static queries.
-Adhoc query API saves LUA code locally and on Aerospike servers, executes it and removes it.
-Static query API only executes LUA code, so code needs to be generated and UDF registered in advance with QueryUtils API.
+aerospike-ql supports adhoc and static queries:

+ - adhoc query API saves LUA code locally and on Aerospike servers, executes it and removes it,
+ - static query API only executes LUA code, so code needs to be generated and UDF registered in advance with QueryUtils API.

 ## Basic Usage

 ### Getting AerospikeQlService instance